This post may contain affiliate links. Please read our disclosure for more info.

 Sporty wore her hair long —as in down to her bum long— until her last year of high school, when she finally got fed up and cut it off with a pair of pinking shears she’d ‘borrowed’ from her house-craft teacher.

 Ang dressed like a boy when she was a kid.
 Back then we called it being a ‘tomboy’ and everyone laughed indulgently, convinced that she’d eventually outgrow her ‘phase’ and find a boy to marry.
-She stopped emulating Grace Jones in her choice of wardrobe, but marrying the boy never materialised.
+She stopped emulating Grace Jones in her choice of wardrobe, but marrying the boy never happened.

 Sporty is the world’s über nerd when it comes to Excel.
 She loves it only slightly less than she loves Ang.